 - Secured the SWRCB's concurrence for the West Slope Stormwater Resource Plan and completed a five-year update with an addendum in 2023.
 The West Slope Stormwater Resource Plan is to provide an equivalent level of planning document as that for the Tahoe Basin and provide for the eligibility for future state assistance programs to advance stormwater resource management. - Established a GIS Online Mapping and Data portal in 2021 in coordination with County to improve water resource-related information sharing and public awareness.
-Subsequently, the collaboration was extended to partner with County Office of Wildfire Preparedness and Resilience in its online mapping tool for data sharing and collaborative data development; the online mapping tool is to provide local agencies and the public to view geographic information related to wildfire preparedness and resilience within El Dorado County.
-For efficiency and timely update, the Agency is currently exploring the viability of collaborating with Tahoe Central Sierra Initiative for watershed improvement project tracking and accomplishment information.
+Subsequently, the collaboration was extended to partner with OWPA in its online mapping tool for data sharing and collaborative data development: the online mapping tool is to allow local agencies and the public to view geographic information related to wildfire preparedness and resilience within El Dorado County, For efficient and timely updates. the Agency is currently exploring the viability of collaborating with Tahoe Central Sierra Initiative for watershed improvement project tracking and accomplishment information.

-The upper American River watershed provides a diverse range of ecosystem goods and services, including cultural, regulating, provisioning, and supporting services.
-These services are essential to the health and well-being of the watershed and its inhabitants, and properly maintained services are foundational to protect the watershed for future generations.
+As part of its actions for implementing the PWP, the Agency completed the appraisallevel valuation of ecosystem goods and services in the upper American River watershed.
+This watershed represents an estimated 14.9 billion per year asset and provides a diverse range of ecosystem goods and services that are essential to the health and well-being of the watershed and its inhabitants, and properly maintained services are foundational to protect the watershed for future generations.